top of page

 Carrie Arnold

-Carrie has been a jail Chaplain, and she currently has a house church.
+Carrie has been a jail chaplain and she currently has a house church.
+She’s a regular speaker at LUUF.

 Jim Neilson

-Jim is an art professor at St. Norbert’s College.
-He’s a regular speaker.
+Jim is an art professor at St. Norbert College.

 Where are we?